geekybishwas/idCardWeb/README.md

 ## Introduction

-Brief description of your project.
+The web application is developed using Laravel 11 and provides a platform for users to print ID cards dynamically.
+It includes an admin panel with options for uploading photos, entering details such as name, address, date of birth (DOB), card expiry date, and other necessary information for an ID card.
+The application is designed to be fully dynamic and user-friendly, catering to the printing needs of users without the ability to create new ID cards.
+User authentication is also implemented for security purposes.

 ## Installation

 **Clone the repository:**

 The ```git clone``` command copies an existing Git repository to your local machine.
 This command downloads all the files, branches, and commit history of the repository.
     ```bash
         git clone git@github.com:geekybishwas/idCardWeb.git
         cd idCardWeb
     ```
 ## Storage link

 The storage link command creates a symbolic link from public/storage to storage/app/public.
 This allows you to access the files stored in the storage/app/public directory through the public/storage URL
     ```bash
     php artisan storage:link
     ```
 ## Default admin account

 To create a default admin account, run the following command:

     ```bash
         php artisan db:seed --class=AdminSeeder
     ````
-    Or
+Or to run all seeder , run the following command:
-    ```
+    ```bash
         php artisan db:seed --seed
     ```